 - Prevent Leakage: Do not shift emissions elsewhere

 - Co-Benefits: Promote equality, wellbeing, sustainable development, and create jobs in the local community

 Additionally, projects go through independent third-party verification to ensure adherence to strict internationally recognized methodologies for quantifying emissions reductions, such as the Gold Standard.
 We are also partnering with carbon project specialists who conduct additional audits, have scale and reach, and share our core value of innovation.

 One high-quality carbon credit project supported by Salesforce is Proyecto Mirador, a Cool Effect project which replaces open, wood-burning cookstoves with a more efficient alternative in Honduras, decreasing emissions and deforestation while also improving human health through better indoor air quality.
 Each cookstove reduces CO2 emissions by nearly 15 metric tons over its 5-year life.

 To address a different global challenge, Salesforce is also supporting solar water heating in India.
-The project displaces fossil fuels by supplying households, universities and commercial buildings a more reliable, clean source of power for hot water.
+The project displaces fossil fuels by supplying households, universities, and commercial buildings with a more reliable, clean source of power for hot water.

 Over time we will evaluate, improve and report on the impact from the carbon-reducing projects we support.